 12. After adding the MAC address and deciding on an IP address to reserve, tap Done several times.

-13. When you are prompted to Update your router, tap Update.
+13. When you are prompted to Update your AirPort, tap Update.

-Chapter 6.
-Setting up the KDS on TouchBistro
+Chapter 7.
+Setting Up the KDS on TouchBistro

-1. Open the KDS on the iPad with the KDS installed and open TouchBistro on another iPad.
+1. Open the TB KDS app on the iPad with the KDS installed and open TouchBistro POS on another iPad.

 2. Tap the Setup icon on the top bar of the KDS.